 Project synchronization helps you produce and maintain translated versions of your projects.
-Producing the initial translation is easy – you just make a "sibling copy" of your original project with Project Synch and give it to the translator, who translates all the text in the project into a different language, using either Help+Manual or an external tool like SDL Trados or Nero Across that can edit the XML project files directly (Professional and Server versions of H+M only).
+Producing the initial translation is easy – you just make a "sibling copy" of your original project with Project Synch and give it to the translator, who translates all the text in the project into a different language, using either Help+Manual or an external tool like SDL Trados or Nero Across that can edit the XML project files directly (Professional and Floating license versions of H+M only).

 The real job of Project Synch begins when you need to update your documentation.
 When the new version of the original project is ready you use Project Synch to compare the new version of the original with the last translated version of the project delivered by the translator.

 The old translated version is then updated: New versions of modified topics are inserted for translation, completely new topics are inserted, deleted topics are removed, stylesheets and project properties are updated and so on.

 You then send the updated version to the translator, who translates the changes and new content and returns it to you.

 Project synchronization compares differences in project structure, not in topic content.
 This makes it possible to compare two projects written in completely different languages – the original version and the translated version – and to update the structural changes in the translated version.

 Project Synch is not a "track changes" or "compare by content" function.